 Cloud architects create, optimize, and maintain cloud computing solutions for clients.
 These clients can include tech research companies, cloud computing businesses, information technology (IT) providers, or IT departments.
 A few components of cloud-based solutions that cloud architects work with include:

-Back-end platforms.
-Back-end cloud infrastructure refers to hardware and software components of a cloud system like data storage, servers, virtual machines, hypervisors, and network devices.
+• Back-end platforms: Back-end cloud infrastructure refers to the hardware and software components of a cloud system, such as data storage, servers, virtual machines, hypervisors, and network devices.

-Cloud architects usually work with a team of IT professionals such as DevOps engineers and software developers.
-Together, they help deliver final projects that solve organizations’ private cloud, public cloud, or hybrid cloud computing needs.
+Cloud architects usually work with a team of IT professionals, such as DevOps engineers and software developers.
+Together, you will help deliver final projects that solve organizations’ private cloud, public cloud, or hybrid cloud computing needs.
 Specific tasks and responsibilities can include:

-Gartner predicts a 21.3 percent year-over-year increase in global cloud services in 2023 [1].
+According to Grandview Research, the market for global cloud services hit $602.31 billion in 2023 and should grow at a compounded annual growth rate of 21.2 percent through 2030 [1].
 This growth is attributed to the growing use of cloud computing worldwide for increased automation and digital agility.
-Cloud architects belong to the computer and information technology industry.
-According to the US Bureau of Labor Statistics (BLS), employment in this industry is projected to grow 25 percent from 2021-2031 [2].
-This statistic translates into about 682,800 new jobs.
+According to the US Bureau of Labor Statistics (BLS), employment for computer network architects is projected to grow 13 percent from 2023 to 2033, with approximately 12,300 new jobs opening yearly [2].

-For cloud architects, the total pay ranges from $120,000-$335,000 per year.
-It depends on factors like years of experience, location, industry, and company size.
-The average annual base salary for cloud architects in the US is $123,588 [3].
-According to Glassdoor, cloud architects also report $74,201 in additional wages per year.
-Additional wages may include bonuses, commissions, or profit sharing.
+The average annual base salary for cloud architects in the US is $146,071 [3].
+According to Glassdoor, cloud architects also report $55,620 in additional wages per year, which may include bonuses, commissions, or profit sharing.

 A few technical skills for aspiring cloud architects to master include: